Inside Karnataka’s Congress Power Struggle: How High-Command Drift Fueled a Governance Crisis

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the central issue in Karnataka's Congress power struggle?
+What is the main argument of the analysis on Karnataka’s Congress power struggle?